Third hour now up and running on the Rush Limbaugh program.

 Now, how did we get into that?

-Well, we got into it with the Fed having ridiculously low interest rates, as low as one percent on the Federal funds rate, literally negative interest rates.
+Well, we got into it with the Fed having ridiculously low interest rates, as low as 1% on the federal funds rate, literally negative interest rates.

-The Fed was loaning money in a negative interest rate fashion, and easy money, uh or I should say which which made money very easy, and a government stimulus plan through Freddie and Fanny that would insure housing loans.
+The Fed was loaning money in a negative interest rate fashion and easy money, or I should say, which made money very easy, and a government stimulus plan through Freddie and Fanny that would insure housing loans.

-So we got into this mess by go by over-leveraging debt and easy money from the central bank.
+So we got into this mess by over-leveraging debt and easy money from the central bank.

 So now what's the solution, Mike?

-If you were to say tomorrow or March first, the interest rate's going to be three percent, people would be falling all over themselves to get a loan now.
+If you were to say tomorrow, March 1st, the interest rate is going to be 3%, people would be falling all over themselves to get a loan now.

-Well, I was being facetious, but you're you're right in your answer.
+Well, I was being facetious, but you're right in your answer.

-The solution, though, from this Federal Reserve and from this fiscal the fiscal authorities is more of the exactly the same that got us into this mess.
+The solution, though, from this Federal Reserve and from this fiscal, the fiscal authorities is more of exactly the same that got us into this mess.

 More debt and more easy money.